FuryBaguette/AmiiSwap/README.md

 - Use `A` to select
 - Use `B` to go back to the main menu

+## Support
+- Use the github issues to report problems/bugs **OR**
+- Join the [discord server](https://discord.gg/RnhJRs) for support, news/announcements before anyone, be a tester or just talk.

 ## Screenshot
 Main menu showing the games:
 ![](https://github.com/FuryBaguette/AmiiSwap/blob/master/Screenshots/MainScreen.jpg)